vasi/bootstrappable-distros/distros/Yocto.md

 Date: 2025-06-26

-Build time: About 7 hours for core-image-sato-sdk plus packaging
+Build time: About 7 hours on i7-9750H, for core-image-sato-sdk plus packaging

 ### Testing process